Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics: Dissipative Avoidance Feedback Control

-for some positive gains $k_2$ and $k_3$ and some positive scalar function $\gamma(\cdot)$ with $\gamma(z)\to+\infty$ when $z\to 0$.
-The avoidance term $D_a(p,v)$ acts as dissipative potential in the direction of the obstacle.
-Its effect vanishes when velocity $v$ is orthogonal to the normal $\eta(p)$, ensuring the robot's nominal motion is not altered when the velocity is parallel to the obstacle's boundary.
-However, it blows up when $\mathbf{d}(p)$ approaches zero, forcing the robot to decelerate when it gets closer to the obstacle (avoidance dissipation).
+for some positive gains $k_2$ and $k_3$ and some positive continuously differentiable scalar function $\gamma(\cdot):\mathbb R_{>0}\to\mathbb R_{>0}$ with $\gamma(z)\to+\infty$ when $z\to 0$.
+The avoidance term $D_a(p,v)$ acts as a dissipative potential in the direction of the obstacle.
+Its effect vanishes when the velocity $v$ is orthogonal to the normal $\eta(p)$, ensuring that the robot's nominal motion is not altered.
+However, it blows up when $d(p)$ approaches zero, forcing the robot to decelerate when it gets closer to the obstacle (dissipation effect).

 Plugging these energies into the Euler-Lagrange's equation:

 results in the following second-order dynamics

 There are many possible choices for the function $\gamma(\cdot)$.
 In this work, the function $\gamma(.)$ is chosen as follows: